hyperstack-org/hyperstack/README.md

 end
 ```

-The `regulate_downlink` regulation takes a list of classes, representing *Channels.*  The Operation will be dispatched to all clients connected on those Channels.
-Alternatively `regulate_downlink` can take a block, a symbol (indicating a method to call) or a proc.
+The `regulate_dispatch` policy takes a list of classes, representing *Channels.*  The Operation will be dispatched to all clients connected on those Channels.
+Alternatively `regulate_dispatch` can take a block, a symbol (indicating a method to call) or a proc.
 The block, proc or method should return a single Channel, or an array of Channels, which the Operation will be dispatched to.
-The downlink regulation has access to the params object.
+The dispatch regulation has access to the params object.
 For example we can add an optional `to` param to our Operation, and use this to select which Channel we will broadcast to.

 ```ruby
 class Announcement < HyperOperation